Login

 Exceptionally well

 Has this kit prompted any new food related initiatives within your school?
-Lots of ideas brewing still and suggestions to our caretaker submitted!
+Yes and we are now starting garden to table.

 Helpful Report

-What are three words that describe the activities in this kit?
-Engaging, fun and insightful
+What are three words that describe the activities in this kit? thought-provoking, engaging, empathy

 How effective was the resource in fostering critical thinking about food waste issues?